 The pneumococcal vaccine can be given at any time of the year.
 The pneumococcal polysaccharide vaccine (PPSV23) is recommended for the following adults:

-Adults age 19 to 64 years old with certain medical conditions (for example, certain kidney diseases, cigarette smoking, asthma, chronic heart or lung disease, asplenia, and conditions that cause weakening of the immune system) should receive one or two doses of PPSV23 given five years apart.
+Adults 19 to 64 years old with certain medical conditions (for example, certain kidney diseases, cigarette smoking, asthma, chronic heart or lung disease, asplenia, and conditions that cause weakening of the immune system) should receive one or two doses of PPSV23 given five years apart.

 The pneumococcal conjugate vaccine (PCV13) is recommended for the following adults:

-Adults aged 19 years and older with asplenia, sickle cell disease, cerebrospinal fluid leaks, cochlear implants, or conditions that cause weakening of thee immune system.
+Adults 19 and older with asplenia, sickle cell disease, cerebrospinal fluid leaks, cochlear implants, or conditions that cause weakening of the immune system.